USS Carmick: Post war

 On 27 August 1945, Carmick cleared Norfolk, Virginia, for the Pacific, arriving at Okinawa 15 October for mine-sweeping operations in the Yellow Sea.
 She remained in the Far East to support the occupation until returning to San Francisco on 20 April 1946.
 With San Diego as her home port, Carmick made one tour to the western Pacific in the summer and fall of 1947, and conducted local operations until the outbreak of the Korean War.
 She cleared San Diego 4 October 1950 for duty in United Nations' efforts in Korean waters.
 Operating with TF 95 out of Yokosuka, Japan, she patrolled off both coasts of Korea, providing fire-support and minesweeping operations.
+Along with USS Thompson, she had been assigned to Joint Task Force 7 and organized into Task Group 95.6, the Minesweeping and Protective Group.
 From 29 October to 3 December, she penetrated the dangerous harbor at Chinnampo to sweep mines, and carried out this difficult assignment so well as to earn the Navy Unit Commendation.
 She returned to San Diego 21 November 1951 for overhaul and training.

 Carmick cleared San Diego 7 May 1952 for her second Korean tour, during which she patrolled off Yang Do Island, bombarded the rail center at Songjin, and provided gunfire support for minesweepers through February 1953.
 She returned to Long Beach, California, for overhaul 14 March, and in June resumed a schedule of exercises and services to the Fleet Sonar School at San Diego.
 After preinactivation overhaul at San Francisco, Carmick was placed out of commission in reserve 13 February 1954.
 She was reclassified DD-493 on 15 July 1955.